At Helvar, we are human-centric lighting experts.

 As human beings, we’ve evolved over many years with a single daylight source – the sun.
 In more recent years, we’ve adapted to spending almost 90% of our time indoors ⁵.
 This lifestyle change means that we typically spend less time in natural light, so this has a huge impact on our circadian rhythms.
 The circadian rhythm is our natural body clock – it is responsible for our daily sleep-wake routine.
 This rhythm is heavily reliant on the amount of light reaching our eyes.

-The benefits of circadian lighting
+The benefits of human-centric lighting

 Human-centric lighting in the workplace